 # 4 – Four Wheel Drive

 “Four Wheel Drive,” may have never been a huge hit, but was clearly one of the best Bachman Turner Overdrive songs ever released.
 In fact, if we had to label one song that defined the sound and spirit of the band Bachman Turner Overdrive, it would be the song “Four Wheel Drive.”
-The song “Hey You ,”was the first and only single released from Four Wheel Drive, but in our books, the title track was the best song on the album.
+The song “Hey You ,”was the first and only single released from the album Four Wheel Drive, but in our books, the title track was the best song on the album.

 # 3 – Roll On Down The Highway